intellectronica/skillz/README.md

 > ⚠️ **Experimental proof‑of‑concept.
 Potentially unsafe.
 Treat skills like untrusted code and run in sandboxes/containers.
 Use at your own risk.**

-**Skillz** is an MCP server that turns [Claude-style skills](https://github.com/anthropics/skills)_(`SKILL.md` plus optional resources)_ into callable tools for any MCP client.
+**Skillz** is an MCP server that turns [Claude-style skills](https://github.com/anthropics/skills) _(`SKILL.md` plus optional resources)_ into callable tools for any MCP client.
 It discovers each skill, exposes the authored instructions and resources, and can run bundled helper scripts.

+> 💡 You can find skills to install at the **[Awesome Skills](http://skills.intellectronica.net/)** directory.

 ## Quick Start